La Valse d'Amélie Piano PDF - Piano Notes & Tutorial

 What piano level is required to play La Valse d'Amélie Piano?

-La Valse d'Amélie Piano is suited for Intermediate level pianists (difficulty score 33/100).
-You'll need to be comfortable with both hands independently, chord patterns, and steady rhythm before tackling this piece.
+Suited for Intermediate level pianists (score 33/100).
+Requires both hands independently, chord patterns, and steady rhythm.

 What is the mood or feel of La Valse d'Amélie Piano?

 Bittersweet and wistful, reaching for what is just gone — fluid and unforced, neither withdrawn nor demanding, with wide dramatic swings in volume.
-It belongs to the Piano genre.
-The piece is played at 120 BPM.
+Played at 120 BPM.